ether-camp/public/reputation.md

 ### Actors roles

 Every actor has a role depending on his karma amount.
-The role is also determines maximal amount of karma which can be received for one day.
+The role is also determines maximal amount of karma which can be received by actor for one day.
 The roles are:

 ```